NLP (Neuro-Linguistic Programming) is an incredible tool to use in all areas of your life, including filmmaking.

 From the reframing process itself: “It is usually in the form: ‘I want to…but something stops me.’
 Or, ‘I don’t want to do this, but I seem to end up doing it just the same.’

 Take a moment to express appreciation for what this part has done for you and make it clear that you are not going to get rid of it.
-This may be difficult if the behaviour (let’s call it X) is very unpalatable, but you can appreciate the intention, if not the way it was accomplished.”
+This may be difficult if the behavior (let’s call it X) is very unpalatable, but you can appreciate the intention, if not the way it was accomplished.”

-Perhaps you feel an actual physical pain when you attempt your filmmaking/writing goals.
+Perhaps you feel actual physical pain when you attempt your filmmaking/writing goals.
 Maybe there’s a pain in your stomach, tightness in your shoulders, a dry mouth, etc.

 Is there a sound that goes off in your head before you sit down to write, for example.
 Maybe an alarm bell going off in your own head.

 Maybe there’s an image that runs through your mind before you get on set.

 Find out what that feeling is; what it looks like, sounds like, feels like.

 I was initially confused about this stage.
 The reframing process in the book describes this step as, “Go inside and ask, ‘Will the part responsible for X to communicate with me in consciousness, now?’
 Notice what response you get.
 Keep all your senses open for internal sights, sounds, feelings.
 Do not guess.
 Have a definite signal, it is often a slight body feeling.
 Can you reproduce that exact signal consciously?
 If you can, ask the question again until you get a signal that you cannot control at will.”

 3. Separate The Positive Intention From The Behavior